-- B.11 If you become aware of any actual or potential fraud, corruption or wrongdoing, or breaches of this Code, you must report this to your line manager or to a member of the Senior Management Team.
+If you become aware of any actual or potential fraud, corruption or wrongdoing, or breaches of this Code, you must report this to your line manager or to a member of the Senior Management Team.
 You may do so on a confidential basis.
-Our policy on whistleblowing gives further information. - B.12 You must not victimise any person who has used or intends to use, or is suspected of having used - our confidential reporting or whistleblowing procedures to report any actual or alleged fraud, corruption or wrongdoing by others.
+Our policy on whistleblowing gives further information.

+You must not victimise any person who has used - or intends to use or is suspected of having used - our confidential reporting or whistleblowing procedures to report any actual or alleged fraud, corruption or wrongdoing by others.

-C. Selflessness, Objectivity and Leadership: You must act in the best interests of The Group at all times within the framework set by the organisation, working to promote our aims and objectives, upholding our values and setting a good example by your own conduct.
+2.3 Selflessness, Objectivity and Leadership: You must act in the best interests of Osprey at all times within the framework set by the organisation, working to promote our aims and objectives, upholding our values and setting a good example by your own conduct

-Fulfilling your role
+2.3.1 Fulfilling your role

-- C.1 You must comply with your terms of appointment and our policies and procedures relating to your role. - C.2 You must fulfil your duties responsibly, exercising reasonable skill and care and acting at all times in our best interests and that of our tenants and other service users.
+You must comply with your terms of appointment and our policies and procedures relating to your role.

+You must fulfil your duties responsibly, exercising reasonable skill and care and acting at all times in our best interests and that of our tenants and other service users.
 As an organisation, we always aim to put the needs of our tenants and service users first, and we expect all of our staff to do the same in their day to day work, within the framework of our policies and procedures.

-C.3 You must work to promote our aims and objectives and in accordance with the relevant legal and regulatory requirements (including those, as applicable, of the Scottish Housing Regulator, the Office of the Scottish Charity Regulator, the Financial Conduct Authority and the Care Inspectorate).
+You must work to promote our aims and objectives and in accordance with the relevant legal and regulatory requirements (including those, as applicable, of the Scottish Housing Regulator, the Office of the Scottish Charity Regulator, the Financial Conduct Authority and the Care Inspectorate).
 If you are in doubt as to the legal and regulatory requirements that are relevant to your role, you must seek guidance from your manager.

-- C.4 You must work at all times in accordance with our policies and procedures and not allow your own personal or political opinions to affect the way in which you carry out your duties.
-This does not impinge on your right to be an active citizen or, for example, to be an active trade unionist. - C.5 You must take direction from your line manager, other senior managers and the governing body, and exercise responsibly any authority that comes with your role as a staff member. - C.6 You must not seek to use informal channels to influence the governing body regarding decisions to be made about the conduct of our business.
-This does not affect your rights under the Group Whistleblowing Policy. - C.7 You must consult your manager before taking on any outside work or any position (paid or unpaid) that will in any way impact on your role with us.
+You must work at all times in accordance with our policies and procedures and not allow your own personal or political opinions to affect the way in which you carry out your duties.
+This does not impinge on your right to be an active citizen or, for example, to be an active trade unionist.

+You must take direction from your line manager, other senior managers and the Board and exercise responsibly any authority that comes with your role as a staff member.

+You must not seek to use informal channels to influence the governing body regarding decisions to be made about the conduct of our business.
+This does not affect your rights under the Osprey Whistleblowing Policy.

+You must consult your manager before taking on any outside work or any position (paid or unpaid) that will in any way impact on your role with us.
 Any such work or position must not interfere with your existing job or conflict with our interests.
 Appendix 1 gives more details on declaring interests.

-C.8 You must participate in any necessary training, and play an active part in our performance appraisal process.
+You must participate in any necessary training and play an active part in our performance appraisal process.
 You will contribute to the identification of any personal training needs you may have in order to keep your professional skills and knowledge up to date.

-Working with tenants and other service users
+2.3.2 Working with tenants and other service users

-- C.9 You must maintain high standards of professionalism, fairness and courtesy in all your dealings with tenants and other service users. - C.10 You must not allow any personal relationship with a tenant or other service user to conflict with the conduct of your role and responsibilities. - C.11 You must use the appropriate channels for handling tenancy and service provision issues.
+You must maintain high standards of professionalism, fairness and courtesy in all your dealings with tenants and other service users.

+You must not allow any personal relationship with a tenant or other service user to conflict with the conduct of your role and responsibilities.

+You must use the appropriate channels for handling tenancy and service provision issues.
 You must not act outside our established procedures in any matter concerning any tenant or other service user.

-Upholding our reputation
+2.3.3 Upholding our reputation